 - Catastrophic injuries

 - Wrongful death

-Contact our law office today for a free consultation with a car accident attorney in St. Petersburg.
+Contact our legal team today for a free consultation with a car accident attorney in St. Petersburg.
 We will help you fight back against an insurance company trying to minimize your injuries.

 What Causes Most Car Accidents in St. Petersburg, Florida?

-St. Petersburg police recently identified several factors that are contributing to a rise in fatal car crashes in the city.
+St. Petersburg police recently identified several factors that are contributing to a rise in fatal car wrecks in the city.

 - Pedestrians who are not using crosswalks